-Ana Hernández Kent is a policy analyst for the Center for Household Financial Stability at the Federal Reserve Bank of St. Louis.
+Ana Hernández Kent is the senior researcher for the Center for Household Financial Stability at the Federal Reserve Bank of St. Louis.
 Her research interests include economic disparities and opportunity, class and racial biases, and the relationship between psychological factors and the household balance sheet.
 Read more about Ana’s research.